cruix89/cruix-music-archiver/README.md

 - **smart correction and normalization of tags and files**
   a large library of patches are applied to standardize and correct filenames and tags

+- **various artists and albums cataloging**
+  if the downloaded song does not belong to a specific album, it is cataloged as "Untitled Album" and assigned an appropriate cover for the album. if the artist does not have an artist image in the database, an appropriate cover is also assigned, similar to how "Various Artists" is assigned in MusicBrainz.

 - **tracks number correction engine**
   some songs may have the wrong or missing track numbers. the system uses a solid database to correct the number of tracks

 - **unofficial albums and disambiguation**
   unofficial albums are moved to a specific directory for library cleanup.
   artists with ambiguous names are correctly renamed by adding valid information using a disambiguation library

+- **duplicate artist folders merging**
+  if for any reason a duplicate artist folder is downloaded or created, the system merges the folders, preserving all albums but always keeping the library clean, with a single artist folder

 - **LUFS-based normalization**
   audio processing using [ffmpeg](https://github.com/FFmpeg/FFmpeg) to calculate the audio LUFS and normalize the entire library,